recipe-runner/recipe-runner.github.io/source/docs/variables.md

 # Variables {#variables}

-Variables let you store information got from expressions, literal values or a tasks.
+Variables let you store information got from expressions, literal values or a actions.
 To understand variables you’ll also want to read [conditionals](conditionals) and [loops](loops).

 ## Creating valid variable names